joweyel/mlops-material/2-Experiment-Tracking/README.md

 After this section you should be able to:
 - Add paramter tuning to the notebook
 - See the results in MLflow UI
-- Choose the best performing models
+- Choose the best performing models by doing Hyperparameter-Tuning
 - Use Autolog

 ### Hyperparameter tuning with `hyperopt` using a `xgboost`-model